Alastair Campbell: People's Vote campaign

 Immediately after the UK's referendum on membership of the European Union in June 2016, Campbell stated that he thought it was "the worst decision Britain had made in his lifetime" and would do what he could to change people's minds.
 In addition to establishing The New European, he was one of the early movers in the People's Vote campaign for a referendum on the outcome of the Brexit negotiations.

 In 2018 Campbell became part of the top table team at the People's Vote campaign fighting for a referendum on the Brexit deal.
 This included overseeing the production of campaign films, including one written by and starring his daughter Grace, called The Brexit Special, for which Campbell persuaded actor Richard Wilson to revive his most famous character, Victor Meldrew.

 In 2018 Campbell worked for the People's Vote campaign's planning and organisation of a march on Parliament on 20 October, which drew an estimated 250,000 people onto the streets.
 The march was described by the media as the second biggest ever, after the protest against the Iraq war in 2003.

-Campbell helped organize and spoke at a second march and rally attended by an estimated million people in October 2019, on the day that Boris Johnson called a rare Saturday sitting in Parliament to back his Brexit deal.
+Campbell helped organise and spoke at a second march and rally attended by an estimated million people in October 2019, on the day that Boris Johnson called a rare Saturday sitting in Parliament to back his Brexit deal.

 In July 2017, Campbell was invited to speak at the French National Assembly to the newly elected MPs of President Emmanuel Macron's victorious En Marche party.
 This was after Campbell had met and advised Macron during the campaign.
 He urged the French to be patient with the United Kingdom and to give them a chance to change course and reverse Brexit.
 He said Macron had been bolder than Tony Blair in setting up a new party and leading it to power within little over a year.

 Campbell wrote a piece criticising the chairman of Open Britain, Roland Rudd, after Rudd unilaterally decided to sack two key campaign officials ahead of the 2019 UK general election.